harikishanrao/Angular2/README.md

              <employee-details></employee-details>`,
 			`providers: [EmployeeService]`

-2) Create a Service class  so that it should be like a reusalbe compnent named as `employee.service.ts`
+2) Create a Service class  so that it should be like a reusalbe component named as `employee.service.ts`

 3) We need to add Injectable to the service and import it from '@angular/core'